AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 * You must have added a domain SSL certificate for the domain you want to add before adding a custom domain name as described in the document [Add an SSL certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md).
 * You must have the **Business Owner** or **Deployment Manager** role to add a custom domain name in Cloud Manager.
-* Be using the Fastly or other CDN.
+* Be using the Fastly or other CDN (Content Delivery Network).

 >[!IMPORTANT]
 >